AshmanRoonz/trystero-consensus/README.md

 ## Provenance

 These patterns were developed for [Last Ship Sailing](https://lss.fractalreality.ca) and generalized here.
 The tiered broadcast model they slot into (high-rate position/state, foveal aim/projectiles between engaged players, event-driven consensus-validated kills and round events) is described in the game's netcode.
-If you build something with these, or fold the ideas into a library, an attribution back is appreciated but not required.
+If you build something with these, or fold the ideas into a library, an attribution back is appreciated.

 Built on the shoulders of [Trystero](https://github.com/dmotz/trystero) by Dan Motzenbecker.